 MANAGEMENT AND COMPENSATION

 Section 6.1.
 Management.
-The management of the business and affairs of Company shall be conducted by the Board of Managers and shall be subject to the terms of this Agreement unless and until such time as a Majority Vote of the Members agree to a separate operations plan vested in a Managing Member ("Managing Member").
+The management of the business and affairs of Company shall be conducted by the Board of Managers and shall be subject to the terms of this Agreement unless and until such time as a Majority Vote of the Class A Members agree to a separate operations plan vested in a Managing Member ("Managing Member") i.e. Suzanne DuBose, if ever.
 The Board of Managers shall direct, manage and control the business of Company to the best of the Board’s ability.
 Except for situations in which the approval of the Members is expressly required by this Agreement, the Board of Managers shall have full and complete authority, power and discretion to manage and control the business, affairs and properties of Company, to make all decisions regarding those matters and to perform any and all other acts or activities customary or incident to the management of Company's business subject to the terms of this Agreement.

 Section 6.2.
 Number, Tenure and Qualifications of Initial Managers.
-The number of Managers of Company shall be three (3), or such other number, not less than one, as may be determined by a Majority Vote of the Members.
+The number of Managers of Company shall be three (3), or such other number, not less than one, as may be determined by a Majority Vote of the Class A Members.
 Managers need not be residents of the State of Texas or Members of Company.
-The Managers shall be Suzanne J. DuBose and Douglas W. Turner.
-Following issuance of at least Class B Units, two (2) of the Managers of the Board of Managers will be elected by a Majority Vote of the Class A Units and one (1) manager of the Board of Managers will be elected by a Majority Vote of the Class B Units.
-The Members shall elect Managers to hold office until their resignation or until removed by the Members by Majority Vote.
+The initial Managers shall be Suzanne J. DuBose, Douglas W. Turner and Kevin Andrews.
+Following issuance of at least 133,333 Class B Units, two (2) of the Managers of the Board of Managers will be elected by a Majority Vote of the Class A Members and one (1) manager of the Board of Managers will be elected by a Majority Vote of the Class B Members.
+The Members shall elect Managers to hold office until their resignation or until removed by a Majority Vote of the Class A Members.

 Section 6.3.
 Powers of Manager.
 Without limiting the general powers of Managers set forth above, Managers shall have the power and authority to act on behalf of Company as follows:

-to acquire property from any person as a Majority Vote of the Managers may determine.
+to acquire property from any person as a Majority Vote of the Board of Managers may determine.
 The fact that a Member is directly or indirectly affiliated or connected with any such person shall not prohibit Managers from dealing with that person;

-to borrow money for Company from banks, other lending institutions, a Member, or an affiliate of a Member on such terms as the Majority Vote of the Managers deems appropriate, and in connection therewith, to hypothecate, encumber and grant security interests in the assets of Company to secure payment of the borrowed sums.
-No debt shall be contracted or liability incurred by or on behalf of Company except by the Majority Vote of the Managers.
+to borrow money for Company from banks, other lending institutions, a Member, or an affiliate of a Member on such terms as the Majority Vote of the Board of Managers deems appropriate, and in connection therewith, to hypothecate, encumber and grant security interests in the assets of Company to secure payment of the borrowed sums.
+No debt shall be contracted or liability incurred by or on behalf of Company except by the Majority Vote of the Board of Managers.

 to purchase liability insurance and other insurance to protect Company's property and business.